RobertsBatars/ai-node-builder/devdocs.md

 *   **Server State Management**:
     *   The server (`core/server.py`) was significantly updated to manage the more complex state.
 It now tracks multiple workflow tasks and `EventManager` instances per client, ensuring that all processes are correctly started and cleaned up, even on unexpected disconnects.

+### **3.8.
+Persistent Display Context and Workflow Verification**

+To provide a more persistent, chat-like interface for workflows, a global "Display Panel" was implemented.
+This feature required careful state management to ensure that the context was meaningful even when the underlying workflow changed.

+*   **Global Display State**: A single, global dictionary (`GLOBAL_DISPLAY_STATE`) was created on the server (`core/server.py`).
+This state is not tied to a specific workflow run and persists for the lifetime of the server process.
+It contains the list of display messages and the structural hash of the workflow that started the context.

+*   **The `DisplayOutputNode`**: A new node was created (`nodes/display_nodes.py`) that, when executed, appends its input data to this global context.
+It also sends a message to the client to update the UI in real-time.

+*   **Workflow Change Detection**: A key challenge is ensuring the user is aware that a saved context might not be relevant to a modified workflow.
+    1.  **Structural Hashing**: The engine (`core/engine.py`) generates a SHA256 hash of the workflow's structure (node types and their connections, ignoring cosmetic details like node positions).
+    2.  **Initial Hash Storage**: When the *first* message is added to a currently empty display context, the engine stores the current workflow's hash in the `GLOBAL_DISPLAY_STATE` as the `initial_graph_hash`.
+    3.  **Verification on Run**: On every subsequent workflow run, the engine generates a new hash of the current graph.
+It compares this new hash to the `initial_graph_hash`.
+    4.  **Warning Injection**: If the hashes do not match, the engine injects a special "warning" message into the display context.
+This message is rendered differently in the UI, immediately alerting the user that the context may be from a different version of the workflow and that node-based filtering might be unreliable.
+This warning is re-injected on every run of the modified workflow until the context is cleared.

+*   **State Management**: The server provides WebSocket actions to `get_initial_context`, `load_display_context` from a file, and `clear_display_context`.
+Clearing the context also resets the `initial_graph_hash` and the warning flags, allowing a new session to begin.

 ## **4. Node Implementation and Framework (Successful Components)**

 ### **4.1.
 The BaseNode and EventNode Abstract Classes**